paulinia/pilang/README.md

 a : #A " a is now 1  and A is [2, 3, 4, 5]
 ```

-It's not possible to further enlarge the array, other than rewrite it completely.
+It's not possible to further enlarge the array.
+If the need arises, we need to rewrite it completely.

 #### Function array